FlowFuse/website/src/blog/2024/04/exploring-node-red-dashboard-2-widgets.md

 authors: ["sumit-shinde"]
 image:
 tags:
     - posts
+    - flowfuse
     - node-red
-  - dashboard
 ---

 This guide delves into Node-RED Dashboard 2.0 widgets, teaching you how to construct applications using them.